 Common Name: Warrigal Green

-Tetragonia tetragonioides is quite a wonderful plant and any of it’s other species which also grow in the Sydney area, any of the other Tetragonia species.
-It’s so useful, it makes the most beautiful ground cover and that’s just it’s beauty.
+Tetragonia tetragonioides is quite a wonderful plant as are any of its other species which also grow in the Sydney area, any of the other Tetragonia species.
+It’s so useful, it makes the most beautiful ground cover and that’s just its beauty.
 It’s soft and if kids are playing and fall they fall on the softness rather than the grass and get the grass stains on their clothes or knees or anything like that.

 Also you can pick it when it’s growing in dense shade but there’s always the risk that the sun has shone on it during the day.
 As I said,